mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 ---
 title: "Quick start guide (Go)"
 heading: "Writing a Mattermost app in Go"
-description: This quick start guide will walk you through the basics of writing a Mattermost app in Go."
+description: "This quick start guide will walk you through the basics of writing a Mattermost app in Go."
 weight: 10
 ---

 This quick start guide explains the basics of writing a Mattermost app.
 In this guide you will build an app that:

 - Contains a `manifest.json`, declares itself an HTTP application that acts as a bot, and attaches to locations in the user interface.
-- Attaches `send-modal` in its `bindings` to a button in the channel header, and `send` to a `/helloworld` command.
+- Attaches the form `send-modal` in its `bindings` to a button in the channel header, and the form `send` to a `/helloworld` command.
 - Contains a `send` function that sends a parameterized message back to the user.
 - Contains a `send-modal` function that forces displaying the `send` form as a modal.

 ## Prerequisites

 Before you can start with your app, you first need to set up a local developer environment following the [server](/contribute/server/developer-setup/) and [webapp](/contribute/webapp/developer-setup/) setup guides.
-You must enable the apps feature flag before starting the Mattermost server by setting the enjoinment variable `MM_FEATUREFLAGS_AppsEnabled` to `true` by e.g. adding `export MM_FEATUREFLAGS_AppsEnabled=true` to your `.bashrc`.
+You must enable the apps feature flag before starting the Mattermost server by setting the environment variable `MM_FEATUREFLAGS_AppsEnabled` to `true` by e.g. adding `export MM_FEATUREFLAGS_AppsEnabled=true` to your `.bashrc`.
 Please also ensure that `Bot Account Creation` and `OAuth 2.0 Service Provider` are enabled in the System Console.

 **Note:** Apps do not work with a production release of Mattermost right now.
 They can only be run in a development environment.
 A future release will support production environments.